 The private equity limited partnerships typically make longer-term investments in private companies and seek to obtain financial returns through long-term appreciation based on corporate stewardship, improved operating processes, and financial restructuring, which may involve a merger or acquisition.
-Significant investment strategies include venture capital; buyout; mezzanine, or subordinated debt; restructuring, or distressed debt; and special situations.
+Significant investment strategies include venture capital; buyout; mezzanine, or subordinated debt; restructuring, or distressed debt; energy infrastructure; and special situations.
 Venture capital partnerships consist of two main groupings.
 Early-stage venture capital partnerships invest in businesses still in the conceptual stage where products may not be fully developed and where revenues and/or profits may be several years away.
 Later-stage venture capital partnerships invest in more mature companies in need of growth or expansion capital.
 Buyout partnerships provide the equity capital for acquisition transactions either from a private seller or the public, which may represent the purchase of the entire company or a refinancing or recapitalization transaction where equity is invested.
 Mezzanine or subordinated debt partnerships provide the intermediate capital between equity and senior debt in a buyout or refinancing transaction and typically own a security in the company that carries current interest payments as well as a potential equity interest in the company.
 Restructuring or distressed debt partnerships purchase opportunities generated by overleveraged or poorly managed companies.
+Energy infrastructure partnerships acquire essential, longlived real assets in three main groupings.
+Upstream assets include oil and gas exploration, drilling, and acquisition.
+Midstream assets include storage, pipelines, gathering, processing, and transportation of energy commodities.
+Downstream assets include generation, distribution, and transmission facilities.
 Special situation partnerships include organizations with a specific industry focus not covered by the other private equity subclasses or unique opportunities that fall outside the regular subclasses.

 The private equity funds have no investment withdrawal provisions prior to the termination of the partnership.
-The restricted investments of the private equity funds amounted to \$508 million as of September 30, 2017, and \$383 million as of September 30, 2016.
+The restricted investments of the private equity funds amounted to \$649 million as of September 30, 2018, and \$508 million as of September 30, 2017.
 Partnerships generally continue 10 to 12 years after the inception of the fund.
 The partnerships are also generally subject to various extension periods at the discretion of the General Partner.
-The contractual maturities of private equity funds held in 2017 range from October 2017 to January 2027 before the extensions are applied.
+The contractual maturities of private equity funds held in 2018 range from October 2018 to May 2028 before the extensions are applied.
 Partnerships can generally be dissolved by an 80 percent vote in interest by all limited partners, with some funds requiring the occurrence of a specific event.